elkoyote07/guessing-game/README.md

 7. The program will tell you if your guess is too small, too big, or if you have won.
 If you have not won, go back to step 6 and keep guessing until you win.

 ## Dependencies
 This program uses the rand and std::io libraries.
-These are part of the Rust standard library and should be available by default.